makersacademy/news-summary-challenge/README.md

 A single page web app.
 Code written in frontend JavaScript, CSS and HTML.
 Jest is used to write the tests.
 The [`jest-fetch-mock`](https://www.npmjs.com/package/jest-fetch-mock) module to mock `fetch` requests. `esbuild` to bundle files together.

+### Getting set up

+Fork this repo, then run `npm install`.
+My personal API key is not available, so in order to use this app, you'll need to [register and get an API key](https://open-platform.theguardian.com/access/) to use the Guardian API.
+Then, in a file named 'apiKey.js' in the main directory, write the following line:

+`module.exports = _(your API key)_`

 ## User Stories

 ```